A Stolen Wall from the Venice Biennale

 The lack of audience engagement — a draw back for many artists (particularly the audience made of buyers, critics, and collectors) — was not a concern I had.
 Not being visible did not mean that the works of art did not exist.
 On the contrary, they existed but did not have to have the obligation, thrust upon them, of having to engage with an audience; certainly not in traditional terms.
 The landscape was teaming with life as much as my own head would be teaming with thoughts inspired by life taking its course, even through death.

 An interesting episode happened suddenly while we were resting in the shade after lunch during the hottest hours of the day.
 A raucous made us look up.
-A Pica had snatched a small sparrow and was holding it in its claws.
+A jay (Garrulus Glandarius) had snatched a small sparrow and was holding it in its claws.
 But it had not counted on something that I had never seen before.
 All the other sparrows teamed up and as a flock attacked the predator, screeching and plunging themselves against the attacker.
-In the chaos he let go of the little one that he had in his claws and I saw it plunging on the ground.
-It stayed there for a second or two motionless and then took flight again.
+In the chaos he let go of the little one that he had in his claws.
+I saw the little bird plunging on the ground.
+It stayed there for a few seconds motionless and then suddenly moved and took flight again.
 Those little innocuous sparrows had bandied together and saved one of their own.

 But the object with the aesthetic nostalgia for its context doesn’t mean as much if cultural inheritances are wiped out and are unknown.
 Art and the world for me should be looked at with prying eyes which slowly scan and absorb everything around like blotting paper or the wide opened eyes of children.
 These are the eyes that look at the interstices, at the cracks within the wall, and are able to see other worlds and other possible lives.